 Two CO2 pipelines are making their way from Iowa to Illinois.
-They are the first of several expected as what is becoming known as the "Midwest CO2 Express".
+They are the first of several expected in what is becoming known as the "Midwest CO2 Express".
 CO2 pipelines are new to Illinois, and differ from oil and gas.
-In fact, in the U.S., they have never been constructed at the lengths proposed, and raising concerns across the country because they are under-regulated and pose numerous safety hazards and land use concerns.
-If these pipelines rupture or leak (and they have), CO2 could asphyxiate humans or livestock within a few miles.
+In fact, in the U.S., CO2 pipelines have never been constructed at the lengths proposed, and raising concerns across the country because they are under-regulated and pose numerous safety hazards and land use concerns.
+If these pipelines rupture or leak (and they have), CO2 could travel more than a mile and asphyxiate humans or livestock within a few minutes, depending on concentration and length of exposure.
 Read more ...

 Navigator's Heartland "Greenway"

-Navigator CO2 Ventures, LLC, is a Texas midstream infrastructure company,.
-Navigator wants to build a 1,300 mile pipeline that would transport high-pressure, liquified CO2 from industry clients in South Dakota, Nebraska, Minnesota, Iowa and Illinois, where they will store it more than a mile underground in Christian County.
+Navigator CO2 Ventures, LLC, is a Texas midstream infrastructure company.
+Navigator plans to build a 1,300 mile pipeline that would transport high-pressure, liquified CO2 from ethanol and fertilizer plants in South Dakota, Nebraska, Minnesota, Iowa and Illinois, where they will store it deep underground in Christian County.
 In June, Navigator added POET, the world's largest ethanol producer, to their project.
-This increased the number of facilities from which they will capture CO2 from 20 to 38, further complicating the management and transport of CO2.
+This will increase the number of clients from 20 to 32, further complicating the management and transport of CO2.
+Read more.

 ADM / Wolf Carbon Solutions

 ADM / Wolf Carbon Solutions plans to build a CO2 pipeline from Cedar Rapids, Iowa, to Decatur, Illinois, where they plan to store it underground in Macon County.
-The route of this 300 mile pipeline will be more precisely defined, once ADM / Wolf has secured agreements with ethanol and fertilizer plants.
-This is proposal is Phase I of a possible Phase III project that would include expansion deeper into Midwest and Ohio Valley industrial area, and potentially capture and transport CO2 from steel and cement plants, and other emitters.
-Read more ...
+The route of this 280-mile pipeline will be more precisely defined, once ADM / Wolf files its application with the Illinois Commerce Commission.
+This is proposal is Phase I of a project that would include expansion deeper into Midwest and Ohio Valley industrial area, and potentially capture and transport CO2 from steel and cement plants, and other emitters.
+Read more .